 * * *

-This replaces the Country Specific Information for Romania dated April 8, 2012 to update the sections on Smart traveler enrollment program (step) / embassy location and Accessibility.
+This replaces the Country Specific Information for Romania dated February 5, 2013 to update the sections on .Traffic Safety and Road Conditions, Entry and Exit Requirements, and Special Circumstances- LGBT Issues.